Marley0523/gmod.github.io/wiki/ABRF2010_Workshop.md

 SSH into the ABRF jbrowse machine:
 <span style="font-size: large; font-family: monospace">abrf2010.jbrowse.org</span>

-User: your profile name from the morning session
+User%3A your profile name from the morning session

 Password: abrf_HTS